 \section{Introduction}

 \paragraph{Context.} Lifting Boolean-reasoning techniques to the SMT level most often requires producing \T-valid clauses (theory lemmas or \T-lemmas) that rule out truth assignments that propositionally satisfy the formula but are \T-inconsistent.
-(E.g., given the \T-formula $\vi\defas(x=0)\vee(x=1)$, the \T-lemma $(\neg(x=0)\vee\neg(x=1))$ rules out the \T-inconsistent truth assignment $(x=0)\wedge(x=1)$.)
+(E.g., given $\vi\defas(x=0)\vee(x=1)$, the \T-lemma $\neg(x=0)\vee\neg(x=1)$ rules out the \T-inconsistent truth assignment $(x=0)\wedge(x=1)$.)
 These lemmas prevent the Boolean engine from (re)visiting \T-inconsistent regions of the search space.

-With standard SMT solving, it is common to ``lazily'' generate such \T-lemmas on demand during the search~\cite{barrettSatisfiabilityModuloTheories2021}, each time to rule out some \T-inconsistent truth assignment propositionally satisfying the input formula that is generated by a SAT solver.
+With standard SMT solving, \T-lemmas are commonly generated ``lazily'' on demand during the search~\cite{barrettSatisfiabilityModuloTheories2021}, each time to rule out some \T-inconsistent truth assignment, generated by a SAT solver, propositionally satisfying the input formula.